 Whether you have a full-time job, part-time job, or you’re a stay-at-home mom, a great way to supplement your income is by finding a legit side job.
 An online side job, otherwise known as a side hustle, can be any type of paid work you complete.

 Most online side jobs allow you more freedom than having a second job because they are flexible and can pay you per job instead of by the hour.
-Plus, the only requirements are a computer, internet service, and often times a telephone.
+Plus, the only requirements are a computer, internet service, and often a telephone.

-For example, I have come across numerous rebate processing jobs that sound amazingly easy to complete with a large amount of money.
-Every single one of these jobs that I have looked into consisted of you selling a service and trying to get people to sign-up so that you got paid.
+For example, I’ve come across numerous rebate processing jobs that sound easy and pay ridiculously well.
+All of these jobs I’ve looked into consisted of selling a service and getting people to sign-up so you can make money.
 You do not actually process any rebates.
-These are the kinds of jobs that you need to beware of when it comes to finding paid work online.
+These are the kinds of jobs that you need to beware of when searching for side jobs online.

 After searching for good online side jobs, I have found a select few that are legit.
 Below you will find a list of legit online side jobs along with where you can look for open positions.

 1. Freelance Writer

 Writers are in huge demand.
 Many websites and blog owners do not have the resources to create new content, so they need to outsource it to freelancers.